 Tip 4 – Stop Blaming and Take Control

 All too often, people give up and accept failure with a passive attitude.
 Realising that you are in charge and you have the ability to make choices is critical to making you feel empowered.
 Feeling that you have no control over something and suffering usually go hand in hand.
 What you do today is a choice.
 You may not be able to do as much as your friends who have no pain, but you can do something small, a step or two.
 You are in control.

 It is important to realise that you are not alone in what you are going through.
 It is important to talk to others who understand your situation and can offer assistance.
 It is also important you talk to your doctor as medications can help alleviate the pain that you feel.
 There is no need to suffer alone.

 The Cannabis Clinic is here to support those with chronic pain who want to try alternative treatments to help them live a more comfortable life by using cannabis oil.
-Cannabidiol is a non-psychoactive extract of the Hemp plant (a type of cannabis plant) and is thought to have pain reducing effects (2,3).
+Cannabidiol is a non-psychoactive extract of the Hemp plant (a type of cannabis plant) and is thought to possibly have pain reducing effects (2,3).
 Medicinal Cannabis has many different types of chemicals called cannabinoids, and the body produces its own cannabinoid chemicals.
 These chemicals work all over the body, from brain, lungs, skin, adrenal glands (responsible for stress), gut, fat cells, and kidneys (2,3,4).

 While medicinal cannabis is not an approved medication for pain, it can now be prescribed by your doctor on a case by case basis.
 The Cannabis Clinic can provide information to your GP on recommended dosage and treatment.
-Schedule your appointment with us today.